Julis-Rabinowitz Center for Public Policy and Finance

-The Julis-Rabinowitz Center for Public Policy and Finance (JRC) is a leading research center at the Princeton School of Public and International Affairs (SPIA) of Princeton University.
+The Julis-Rabinowitz Center for Public Policy and Finance (JRC) is a research center at the Princeton School of Public and International Affairs (SPIA) of Princeton University.
 Founded in 2011, the JRC primarily promotes research on public policy as it relates to financial markets and macroeconomics.
 The center has also expanded its research and teaching to multiple disciplines, including economics, operations research, political science, history, and ethics.

 History

 Founding

-In April 2011, Mitch Julis, a Princeton alum and current partner of Canyon Capital Advisors, a Los Angeles-based hedge fund, made a gift of $10 million to the Princeton School of Public and International Affairs.
+In April 2011, Mitch Julis, a Princeton alum and current partner of Canyon Capital Advisors, a Los Angeles–based hedge fund, made a gift of $10 million to the Princeton School of Public and International Affairs.
 His funds were used to create a center that sought to analyze and improve the nation's financial and public policies.
-Named for Julis’ parents, the Julis-Rabinowitz Center began its operations in the 2011-2012 academic year, and has since maintained close relations with the School of Public and International Affairs, the Bendheim Center for Finance, and the Princeton University Department of Economics.
+Named for Julis’ parents, the Julis-Rabinowitz Center began its operations in the 2011–2012 academic year, and has since maintained close relations with the School of Public and International Affairs, the Bendheim Center for Finance, and the Princeton University Department of Economics.
 Christina Paxson, former dean of the Princeton School of Public and International Affairs and current president of Brown University helped to establish the organization which aimed to increase opportunities for research and teaching.
 The center was originally located at Princeton's Frick Chemistry Laboratory.
 In 2017, the JRC moved to its permanent location at the Julis Romo Rabinowitz Building.